seanpmaxwell/Trool/README.md

 or import.
 For readability, you should terminate all tables with an empty row.

 - The first 2 rows on a decision-table are for specifying the conditions and the actions.
 If all conditions are true, then the actions will execute.
-After the start cell (the cell with `Table: "factName"`) you must specify at least 1 condition and 1 action.
+After the start cell (the cell with `Table: "Fact Name"`) you must specify at least 1 condition and 1 action.

 - Specifying Condition and Action columns must be done by putting `'Condition'` or `'Action'`, at the